 Animal Fat Waste

 Biodiesel can also be made from almost any lipid or triglyceride (fat or oil), such as fish oils, canola oil, algae oil, and many more that are currently under development and cultivation.
-These arrow of options in biodiesel production allow it to achieve significant scale and the highest carbon reductions.
+These array of options in biodiesel production allow it to achieve significant scale and the highest carbon reductions.

 Nitrogen Oxide (NOx)